rkobbe/PHY-2200-Profolio/README.md

 [Project 01 Double Pendulum](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/DoublePendulum.ipynb)

-The goal for the project was to use multiple differential equations and an RK4 [ODE] method to model a double pendulum.
+The goal for the project was to use multiple differential equations and an RK4 [ODE](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/ode%20(1).py) method to model a double pendulum.
 We wanted to investigate the motion of a double pendulum and see how changing parameters would effect the model.

 Branch 02 contains a simulation of a curveball pitch